wowashuwow/wowashuwow.github.io/_pages/about.md

 Three years into my engineering degree, I had had enough.
 So I dropped out to pursue my life-long dream of becoming a writer.
 I didn't end up writing any New York Times bestsellers, but I did pretty okay (money-wise), first as a freelance content writer mostly writing affiliate buying guides, and then as a full-time writer in the marketing team of a WordPress development agency.
 Two years into my writing journey, I realized I'm no Bill Gates, so I went back to college to get that piece of paper.
 I have it now, and it's still a piece of paper.

 Anyway, now I work as a Creative Copywriter for B2B businesses on freelance and contract bases.
 (Yep, one basis, multiple bases.
-English can be weird.)
+English can sound... suboptimal at times.)

-But enough about me.
+But enough about me!
 What are you waiting for?
 Holler a hi at me on my email!
 Let's have an actual conversation.
-You could start with your [favorite TV shows](/tv-list/).
+You could start by telling me about your [favorite TV shows](/tv-list/).

 ## About this website